Mahmud256/Mahmud256/README.md

 ### Hi there 👋, My Name is Mahmudul Hasan Sarkar
 #### I am a Student
-My name is Mahmud.
 I am currently a student at IST pursuing a BSc in CSE.
 I have four years of experience working as a data entry operator.
 In my spare time, I enjoy solving programming problems as it is one of my hobbies.
 Looking ahead, my ultimate goal is to become a Software Engineer.
 Thanks!

 Skills: C/C++/Python / HTML / CSS